Kotlin/kotlinx-atomicfu/README.md

 ## Gradle build setup

+You will need Gradle 4.0 or later for the following snippets to work.
-Add and apply AtmoicFU plugin:
+Add and apply AtomicFU plugin:

 ```groovy
 buildscript {